Article

 Power blackouts and IT failures are no longer one-off glitches but a growing strategic risk.
 Recent infrastructure outages have significantly disrupted airports, cities, and supply chains worldwide, exposing the fragility of critical systems.

 Earlier this year, Europe witnessed two dramatic infrastructure failures that underscored this threat.
-On 21 March 2025, a fire at an electrical substation knocked out power at London's Heathrow Airport, Europe's busiest air hub, shutting it down for approximately 18 hours.1 Over 1,300 flights were disrupted or cancelled, planes were diverted mid-route, and tens of thousands of travelers were stranded.
+On 21 March 2025, a fire at an electrical substation knocked out power at London's Heathrow Airport, Europe's busiest air hub, shutting it down for approximately 18 hours.1 Over 1,300 flights were disrupted or canceled, planes were diverted mid-route, and tens of thousands of travelers were stranded.

 Just weeks later, on 28 April, the Iberian Peninsula (Spain and Portugal) suffered Europe's biggest blackout in over 20 years, plunging most of Spain, Portugal, and parts of France into sudden darkness.
 This unprecedented power outage caused hours of chaos, grounding planes and forcing hospitals to suspend routine operations as authorities scrambled to restore power.